jaesea17/blog_node/README.md

 # Blog

-This is a Blog created with just Nodejs, Express and various libraries
+This is a Blog created with Nodejs, Express and various libraries

 <br />
 <br />